DLR-RM/stable-baselines3/docs/guide/integrations.md

 - `filename`: the file you want to push to the Hub.
 - `commit-message`.

-## MLFLow
+## MLflow

-If you want to use [MLFLow](https://github.com/mlflow/mlflow) to track your SB3 experiments, you can adapt the following code which defines a custom logger output:
+If you want to use [MLflow](https://github.com/mlflow/mlflow) to track your SB3 experiments, you can adapt the following code which defines a custom logger output:

 ```python